rkuma183/wilsonmar.github.io/_posts/2016-06-05-data-security-github.md

 ## Sync from Dropbox #

 <a target="_blank" href="http://www.technorange.com/cloudlinker-direct-link-generator-for-dropboxgoogle-driveone-drive-copy-com/">
-This on-line tool</a> generates a direct link from a share link from Dropbox, Google Drive, and Microsoft OneDrive.
+This on-line tool</a> generates a direct link from a share link into Dropbox, Google Drive, and Microsoft OneDrive.